Eetai/MTG-deck-builder/README.md

 # MTG Deck Builder

-A probability calculator which leverages Vandermonde's identity which an augmented multichoose technique to computer hypergeometric probabilities.
+A probability calculator which leverages Vandermonde's identity and an augmented multichoose technique to computer hypergeometric probabilities.